Xanax Overview

 This means that the brain is relying almost solely on Xanax for the GABA, which is a very dangerous situation.
 Eventually, the continuous use of Xanax causes the brain to become reliant on the Xanax to maintain a minimum GABA level.

-When a person addicted to Xanax goes for a period of time without it, the brain experiences a major GABA deficit with potentially catastrophic consequences.
-At best, the individual will experience Xanax withdrawal with some of the most common symptoms being blurred vision, slurred speech, difficulty/irregular breathing, weakness, seizures, and/or coma.
+When a person addicted to Xanax goes for some time without it, the brain experiences a major GABA deficit with potentially catastrophic consequences.
+At best, the individual will experience Xanax withdrawal, with some of the most common symptoms being blurred vision, slurred speech, difficulty/irregular breathing, weakness, seizures, and/or coma.

 Common Uses of Xanax